sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-iam-assume-role/cross-account-iam-role.rst

 **3. Add MyRoleA to the Sparkflows user group**

- Now from the Sparkflows users in the group can access the S3 resources in another account i.e  ``Account B``.
+ Now, from the Sparkflows users in the group can access the S3 resources in another account i.e.  ``Account B``.